MERCURIO

 None

-In an effort to seal the space-warp, the High Lord of Gramos dispatched the world's top psycho-explorer--Mercurio--to Earth.
+In an effort to seal the space-warp, the High Lord of Gramos dispatched the world's top psycho-explorer, Mercurio, to Earth.
 Gramosian scientists beamed Mercurio's mind into the body of wealthy landlord Karl Sarron.

 (Thor I#204 (fb) - BTS) - Mercurio, as Karl Sarron, bought the building at which Dr. Donald Blake practiced.
-In Donald Blake's absence Sarron had Blake's office closed.

-(Thor I#216 (fb)) - Over a period of months, Mercurio accumulated energy residue left behind by Blake's transformations into Thor from inside Blake's office.
+(Thor I#208 (fb) - BTS) - Mercurio accumulated energy residue left behind by Blake's transformations into Thor from inside Blake's office.
 He hoped to gain enough power to return him to his natural form, from which he could then transfer Earth's electromagnetic field to Gramos, restoring its polarity.

 (Thor I#208) - After receiving a potent charge from Blake's office into his Dimensional Oscillator, Mercurio contacted the leader of Gramos, who reiterated the urgency of his mission.
 Mercurio used the oscillator to restore his true form, but found it only possessed the charge to do so halfway, leaving only his left half his normal dark-blue, with his right half now red.
 Realizing he needed more power directly from Thor to complete the transformation, he waited for Thor to return and then attacked him.
 Mercurio continued to accumulate power as they fought, and Thor found all of his power ineffective against him.
 When the Warriors Three arrived to help Thor, he fled, returning after reviewing some literature as Don Blake.
 A plan in mind, Thor hurled a steel girder at Mercurio, who melted it, but was then coated in molten metal.
 The iron covering contained the forces within Mercurio so thoroughly that his powers overloaded, and Mercurio was seemingly consumed in the process.